themosis/documentation/routing.md

 }));
 ```

-> This will also auto-convert asset paths to their `https` equivalent if registered in a custom field.
+> If you save asset URL in custom fields and using them by calling the `Meta` class, they will be auto-converted to their `https` equivalent.

 Next